Back to all posts

 [System.IO.File]::WriteAllText($filePath, $content, $encoding)

-Finally, we have ClickOnceSample.appref-ms file which can be download on the client side for initiating the ClickOnce deployment.
+Finally, we have the ClickOnceSample.appref-ms file, which can be downloaded on the client side to initiate the ClickOnce deployment.

 REM ClickOnceSample.appref-ms